Abdullah-SE26/knowledge-base/notes.md

 ##

 TODO
-fix the attachments not opening issue use markdown editor instead of the current editor add pagination add serach delete unused packages and libraries
+delete unused packages and libraries add target blank to visit it help desk in accordion. the latest articles in article/page.tsx should appera on top and also add pagination here and filtering. add cursor-pointer on next & previous pagination.